 E. Protection Rights at Board of Parole and Post-Prison Supervision Proceedings:

 Crime victims have "[t]he right to be reasonably protected from the offender during [State Board of Parole and Post-Prison Supervision] proceeding[s]."
 ORS 144.750(1)(a).

-Restitution Rights and Other Compensation Available to Crime Victims
+Restitution Rights and Other Compensation

 A. Constitutional Right to Restitution